“Don’t hate the playa, hate the game.” — Ice-T

 Here is the studio recording of AB(B)A:

 pop song, like AB(B)A, is a very fun piece to perform, largely for the same reasons.
 The content is so wide open, although the challenge (memory/repetition) always remains the same.
+And as simple as the form is, when performed in a purely improvised context, it is surprisingly difficult to implement.

 Here is the complete text/score/instructions for pop song: